lamaparbat/BLOCKCHAIN-ELECTION-DAPP/README.md

    ### Frontend setup
    1. Download and install NodeJS [Link: https://nodejs.org/en/download/]
    2. Donwload and install VSCode [Link: https://code.visualstudio.com/download]
-   3. Open the vscode and create a folder of any name you like.
+   3. Open the vscode and create a folder for frontend.
    4. Go inside the recently created folder and init the react project using your fav react-installer like CRA || Vite
       - ``` cd folder_name ```
       - ``` npm i vite@latest ``` [init react project]